 JACKSON COUNTY BOARD OF PROPERTY TAX APPEALS (BOPTA)

-Board of Property Tax Appeals Forms
+Board of Property Tax Appeals Petition Form

 CONFLICT OF INTEREST:

-Members of the Jackson County Board of Property Tax Appeals (BOPTA) must declare and state the nature of any potential or actual conflicts of interest, pursuant to ORS Chapter 244, before the consideration of any petition before the Board.
+Members of the Jackson County Board of Property Tax Appeals (BoPTA) must declare and state the nature of any potential or actual conflicts of interest, pursuant to ORS Chapter 244, before the consideration of any petition before the Board.
 Board members with an actual conflict of interest will not discuss or debate the petition and will not vote on the property value unless the member’s vote is necessary for the board to achieve a quorum.

-It is the policy of the Jackson County Board of Property Tax Appeals (BOPTA) that hearings scheduled for a specific date and time will be heard only at the time scheduled except in the event of a death or severe illness which prevents the petitioner or the petitioner’s representative from appearing at the hearing.
+It is the policy of the Jackson County Board of Property Tax Appeals (BoPTA) that hearings scheduled for a specific date and time will be heard only at the time scheduled except in the event of a death or severe illness which prevents the petitioner or the petitioner’s representative from appearing at the hearing.

 It is the responsibility of the petitioner to contact the County Clerk to request a schedule change.
 No changes will be authorized unless the petitioner seeks such a change prior to the scheduled hearing date.

 The Board delegates to the County Clerk or board clerk the authority to schedule, reschedule, or deny a request for rescheduling Jackson County’s property tax appeal hearings.

 Hearings for residential property, commercial property, manufactured structures, and petitions for the waiver of late filing penalty will be scheduled for up to twenty (20) minutes in duration.
-The BOPTA Chairperson may extend the presentation period if the Chair feels the Board will benefit from such an extension.
+The BoPTA Chairperson may extend the presentation period if the Chair feels the Board will benefit from such an extension.
 All grants of a time extension for presentation by petitioners are at the discretion of the Board.

-1. Real Market Values, NOT TAXES, are the subject of the hearing.
+- Real Market Values, NOT TAXES, are the subject of the hearing.

-2. Evidence of value/testimony may be presented to County Clerk prior to hearing date and is appreciated.
+- Evidence of value/testimony may be presented to County Clerk prior to hearing date and is appreciated.
 Additional testimony can be provided at hearing if needed.

-3. Each petitioner will have up to five (5) minutes to present information to the board explaining why property value should be adjusted.
+- Each petitioner will have up to five (5) minutes to present information to the board explaining why property value should be adjusted.

-4. The Assessor or Assessor’s representative will have up to five (5) minutes to present their recommendation to the Board.
+- The Assessor or Assessor’s representative will have up to five (5) minutes to present their recommendation to the Board.

-5. The Board will have ten (10) minutes to question the petitioner and the Assessor.
+- The Board will have ten (10) minutes to question the petitioner and the Assessor.

-6. All materials/exhibits presented by the petitioner MUST be left with the Board.
+- All materials/exhibits presented by the petitioner MUST be left with the Board.

-7. Any tax refunds due as a result of a reduction in valuation granted by the Board will be sent to the petitioner following the date the Board officially adjourns, which is to be on or before April 15.
+- Any tax refunds due as a result of a reduction in valuation granted by the Board will be sent to the petitioner following the date the Board officially adjourns, which is to be on or before April 15.
 Reduction in RMV may not necessarily result in a reduction of taxes.
 Expect your refund approximately 6-8 weeks after the Board adjourns.

-8. Hearings are scheduled in close proximity.
+- Hearings are scheduled in close proximity.
 Please make sure you are on time and prepared for your hearing.

 ACCOMMODATIONS FOR PERSONS WITH DISABILITIES:

-The Jackson County Board of Property Tax Appeals (BOPTA) is committed to providing such accommodations as may be necessary to assist petitioners with disabilities.
+The Jackson County Board of Property Tax Appeals (BoPTA) is committed to providing such accommodations as may be necessary to assist petitioners with disabilities.
 Specific arrangements for any accommodations should be made with the County Clerk well before any scheduled hearing.

-It is the policy of the Jackson County Board of Property Tax Appeals (BOPTA) that in the case of a split decision when only two Board members are present at the hearing, the Board members will sustain the value on the rationale no relief can be granted on the petition without a majority vote.
+It is the policy of the Jackson County Board of Property Tax Appeals (BOPTA) that in the case of a split decision when only two Board members are present at the hearing, the Board members will sustain the value on the rationale that no relief can be granted on the petition without a majority vote.
 The petitioner would have the option of appealing to the Magistrate Division of the Oregon Tax Court.